Brian Clemens: Producer

 Clemens created the BBC TV sitcom My Wife Next Door (1972) but left the scriptwriting to Richard Waring.
 The series won a BAFTA Award for Best Situation Comedy Series.
 Made around the same time, the TV movie The Woman Hunter was scripted by Clemens and fellow ITC writer Tony Williamson from the former's story.
-It was Clemens' first American credit.
+It was Clemens's first American credit.

 He followed this with a twist-in-the-tail anthology series Thriller (ITV 1973–1976; also known as Menace), for which he wrote all the stories as well as 38 of the scripts.

-In the mid-1970s, Clemens sued fellow writer Terry Nation for plagiarism, claiming he had given the concept of the 1975 TV series Survivors to Nation in the late 1960s and that had he registered the idea with the Writers' Guild of Great Britain in 1965.
-Nation strenuously denied the claim.
+In the mid-1970s, Clemens sued fellow writer Terry Nation for plagiarism, saying he had given the concept of the 1975 television series Survivors to Nation in the late 1960s and that had he registered the idea with the Writers' Guild of Great Britain in 1965.
+Nation strenuously denied the allegation.
 Both sides agreed to discontinue the case due to escalating legal fees.

-Clemens' company The Avengers (Film and TV) Enterprises Ltd created a French/Canadian/British co-production, The New Avengers (ITV 1976-1977).
+Clemens, with fellow Avengers producer Albert Fennell and composer Laurie Johnson set up a company, The Avengers (Film and TV) Enterprises Ltd which created a French/Canadian/British co-production, The New Avengers (ITV 1976–1977).
 The series cost £125,000 an episode to produce and was not a critical success, but sold to 120 countries.
 To cast the central female role of Purdey, Clemens considered "about 700 girls", interviewed 200, read scripts with 40 and screen-tested 15 before choosing Joanna Lumley.
 His company Avengers Mark One Productions went on to produce The Professionals (ITV, 1977–1983).